yentsun/Whyte/README.rst

    along with bare ``Zend_DB_Table_Row``

 2. **Define your model once** per project, and then be able to check its instances for validity anywhere.
-Be it POST data, parsed xml or external database.
+Be it *POST* data, parsed *xml* or external database input.

 3. Manage **forms without Zend_Form**.
 Again, if you face an already coded html-template with complex forms, you will be getting hard times